Kunal-Singh-Dadhwal/Rust/README.md

 }
 ```

+If there is one mutable refrence being taken then the compiler doesnt allow no more refrences either it be mutable or immutable

 when we pass the refrence & we can only read no write to the variable as long as we pass mut variable